tofl/websocket/README.md

 # Websocket
 This project serves as a simple websocket server library following the websocket protocol as defined in [RFC 6455](https://datatracker.ietf.org/doc/html/rfc6455).
+It's an exploratory project and shouldn't be used in a production environment.

 ## Installation
 ```